 Muting Vulnerability Notifications

-Important: You should not mute a vulnerability notification until you have confirmed your current version includes a security fix, or the vulnerability doesn't affect your site.
+Important: You should only mute a vulnerability notification once you have confirmed your current version includes a security fix or the vulnerability doesn't affect your site.

 Why Don't I See an Option to Mute a Security Vulnerability?

 Web browsers like Chrome and Safari require sites to have an SSL certificate installed to receive requests back to the site.